kuzned/fast-adr/README.md

 ADR was an electronic acquisition device that could record an analog signal waveform using four high-speed 50 MHz rate ADCs with time-interleaving to reach the total sample rate of 200 MHz.
 The digitized samples then save to a buffer memory before being sent to a PC through the CAMAC bus controller.

-The module was developed for Institute of Electrophysics of the Ural Branch of the Russian Academy of Sciences to record the events occurring in high-current pulse devices, where typical process looks like an explosion of microsecond duration range.

-The device was presented on 8th International Symposium on Modular Information Computer Systems and Networks (ICSNET'91).

 ## Main features

 * Sampling rate: 200 MHz